Avanti (car): Stephen Blake

 On October 1, 1982, real-estate developer Stephen H. Blake bought the rights to the Avanti II.
-The state of Indiana guaranteed $1.9 million in loans to Avanti, as part of the financial package offered Blake when he bought the company.
+The state of Indiana guaranteed $1.9 million in loans to Avanti as part of the financial package offered Blake when he bought the company.

 Modifications were introduced to the car, which had remained unchanged since the production of the Avanti II model began in the mid-1960s.
 A new convertible body style along with an all-new and lighter backbone chassis that was designed by Herb Adams, a former Pontiac engineer, using a torque tube with a 1985 Chevrolet Corvette aluminum rear end and independent suspension.
-Rectangular headlight openings and plastic body-colored bumpers were introduced.
-Each of these cars took eight to ten weeks to hand build.
+These plans were shelved in favor of the G-body Monte Carlo chassis as it could accept Chevrolet V8s.
+The newly approved rectangular headlights with matching openings were introduced along with plastic body-colored bumpers.
+Each car took eight to ten weeks to hand-build.

-Blake's company declared bankruptcy and he resigned in February 1986.
+Shortly after introducing the Mark II Avanti, the company declared bankruptcy, and Blake resigned in February 1986.

 Avanti

 Michael Kelly

-The Avanti Motor Company was purchased by Michael Eugene Kelly.
+The Avanti Motor Company was purchased by Michael Eugene Kelly, whose ownership was very brief because the company's ownership changed in 1987.

 The "II" was dropped from the car's name and all subsequent cars were called the "Avanti".
 The company then had second-generation Avanti styling originated by Tom Kellogg, the youngest member of the original Studebaker Avanti design team.

 John Cafaro

-The company was acquired and run from 1987–1991 by John J. Cafaro.
+The company was acquired and run from 1987 until 1991 by John J. Cafaro.
 With the financial assistance of the State of Ohio, he moved all Avanti production from South Bend – its birthplace – to Youngstown, Ohio.
-In 1988 and 1989 Avanti made two-door coupes and a convertible.
-The 1988 Avanti were called the "Silver Year" models, marking 25 years since the Avanti's introduction.
+In 1988 and 1989, Avanti made two-door coupes and a convertible.
+The 1988 Avanti was called the "Silver Year" models, marking 25 years since the Avanti's introduction.

 In 1989, Cafaro lost faith in the original coupe and introduced a four-door version, of which 90 were built.
-In four years, only 405 Avantis were made at the Youngstown plant, which closed in 1991.
+Only 405 Avantis were made in four years at the Youngstown plant, which closed in 1991.

 Kelly repurchase

 Kelly repurchased the company in 1999.
 He moved its operations from Ohio to Georgia and produced redesigned Avanti automobiles in Villa Rica from 2000 to 2005.
 From 2004, Ford Mustang chassis and engines were used.
-In October 2005 an internet report said "Avanti Motors [had] recently announced a new relationship with Ford Motor Company and was planning a big comeback".
+In October 2005, an Internet report said, "Avanti Motors [had] recently announced a new relationship with Ford Motor Company and was planning a big comeback".

-In early 2006, Kelly moved Avanti production to a new plant in Cancun, Mexico, but the company floundered after Kelly's arrest on fraud charges in December 2006, over a large Ponzi scheme he was running.
+In early 2006, Kelly moved Avanti production to a new plant in Cancun, Mexico.
+Still, the company floundered after Kelly's arrest on fraud charges in December 2006 over a large Ponzi scheme he was running.